All users of the University of San Diego Sites service agree to follow USD’s policy on responsible use of university computing resources.

 When a site or blog is activated it automatically receives the ‘standard’ theme; to select one of the other options, please see the theme gallery.

 USD Sites provides a pre-configured environment with a robust set of themes and plugins that site owners can use to create their own web space.
 USD Sites is not a custom development environment, which means that users may not install their own themes or plugins or obtain access to the back end of the service.

-University Web Services provides account start-up, basic technical assistance with the WordPress service, and management of a small number of themes but does not provide web design consultation, in-depth personalized training, or assistance with custom CSS or other design and development tasks.
+University Web Services provides account start-up and management of a small number of themes but does not provide web design consultation, in-depth personalized training, or assistance with custom CSS or other design and development tasks.
 WordPress is open-source software and there is online documentation and information available at http://wordpress.org.